 Cooper Spur History

-Welcome to the majestic North side of Mt.
+Welcome to our history page of the majestic North side of Mt.
 Hood, a relatively young mountain by geological standards.
 Mount Hood was born just 730,000 years ago, when volcanic pressure forced layer upon layer of earth and strata from near sea level to its peak of 11,240 feet.
+Take a moment to get to know the history of our beautiful mountain.

 A Long History